Career vs Vocation: What is the Difference?

 What Led You Into Your Career?

 You often find yourself doing a job because it simply landed in your lap when you weren't looking for it!
-Yes, believe it or not, I often get this response from clients wanting to change their careers.

 You Didn't Listen to Your Intuition